Databykelly/Cyclistic-Bike-Share-Analysis/README.md

 ## Audience

-**Primary:** Lily Moreno (Director of Marketing) and the marketing analytics team — the direct recipients of this analysis, who will use it to shape campaign strategy.
+**Primary:** Lily Moreno (Director of Marketing) and the marketing analytics team, the direct recipients of this analysis, who will use it to shape campaign strategy.

 **Secondary:** Cyclistic executives, who must approve any resulting